1Gerardo3/Workday-Planner/README.md

 ## Usage:
-this page is intented to help you keep a daliy schedule of todos.
+this page is intented to help you keep a daliy schedule of todos. gray is past red is present green is future all saved tasked will be saved until deleted

 ## Support:
 for helpplease contact Gerardp Alvarez @ 1gerardo3@gmail.com